 It's part of the peril of seeking things online that you do have an interest in -- like Julia Child performing Tubby the Tuba with the Boston Pops.
 Nothing bad about that.

 Or this armless cat named Mercury that is really, really adorable, I hate to admit it, because it is, in fact, armless.
-Its disability is actually cute.
-I dare you to deny that's true.

 Or this fantastic dissertation by doctoral candidate Teachers College, Columbia University that is done entirely in comic book format.